DocBook vs Apache Forrest

 - The Server Side

 DocBook as I mentioned does have lots of tools, though I didn't find any that I tried to be terribly great:

 - Conglomerate - this tool looks promising but only works on Unix

 - DocBook Template for OpenOffice - Had some trouble using this one creating sections, doesn't support all DocBook features.

 - Vex - Vex is an Eclipse plugin that looked promising but I found it kind of hard to use.

 - Big list of docbook tools

 So we will probably just end up coding the XML by hand which is not that big of a deal, but It would be nice to have a visual tool for this.

 One other advantage to DocBook is that there are some books written on the subject:

-Anyone out there using either of these documentation frameworks?
-Experiences, or good tools I missed?
-Any other good documentation frameworks?
+Are you using either of these documentation frameworks?
+Do you have any experiences, or know of any good tools that I may have missed?
+Are there any other good documentation frameworks?